 Furthermore, according to another article by the ABC, the Ghost Train had no history of fire.

 According to one person, the ride was incredibly popular and the night of the fire, the park was quieter then it would be normally on a Saturday.

 The Ghost Train is described as being like an old Toyota that kept running.
 The ride was constructed in 1935 alongside the rest of the park.

 Finally, after the fire, the ride was replaced.
 Now, The Big Top sits on the site that the Ghost Train once occupied and a plaque sits on the Big Top’s external wall, dedicated to the victims.

 Luna Park Today

-As someone who has been the park as a teenager, we never knew of what happened until a few years ago.
-It struck as incredibly creepy, especially when a person dressed a demon was allegedly never found.
+As someone who went to the park as a teenager, we never knew of what happened.
+Furthermore, it struck us as creepy.
+Especially when a person dressed as a demon was allegedly never found.
 Even as we type out this post now, we can see the fire leaping up before our eyes and people fleeing in terror.
 It would have been terrifying for the families who lost love ones to have to wait for information about their whereabouts.